Wall St ends up as ISM data upbeat; Apple above $600

 Shares of Fannie Mae and Freddie Mac gained after activist investor William Ackman recommended the shares of mortgage finance giants during the Sohn Investment Conference in New York.
 Fannie was up 3 percent at $4.10 while Freddie was up 6.3 percent at $4.23.

-On the downside, shares of JPMorgan Chase fell 2.4 percent to $54.22, the biggest drag on the S&P 500.
-The bank said late Friday it expects second-quarter revenue from bond and equity trading to decline about 20 percent from a year ago.
-The S&P financial index fell 0.4 percent.

-Pfizer Inc shares fell 2.6 percent to $29.96.
+Pfizer Inc shares fell 2.6 percent to $29.96 after gaining last week.
 The biggest U.S. drugmaker reported revenues well below analysts' expectations.

-After the bell, shares of American International Group Inc declined 1.9 percent to $51.70 after it posted a 27 percent fall in quarterly income.

-During the regular session, Target Corp shares fell 3.5 percent to $59.87.
-Chief Executive and Chairman Gregg Steinhafel will leave the No. 3 U.S. retailer in the wake of a data breach last year that hurt profits, shook customer confidence and prompted congressional hearings.

 (Editing by Bernadette Baum and Nick Zieminski)